Gary’s Safety Tips

 It’s also a good idea to involve your health and safety representative or advisor in the development of your SWMS, as they can provide valuable input and ensure that your document meets legal requirements.

 Finally, it’s important to remember that a SWMS is only one part of your overall safety management plan.
-It’s essential to have a comprehensive safety program in place, including training, regular safety inspections, and ongoing communication with workers, to ensure the safety of your workplace.
+It’s essential to have a comprehensive safety programme in place, including training, regular safety inspections, and ongoing communication with workers, to ensure the safety of your workplace.

 By keeping these key issues in mind and following best practices for SWMS development, you can help ensure the safety of your workers and the success of your business.
 So, take the time to create a comprehensive and effective SWMS, and remember that safety always comes first!